 Three decades in prison exacts a price on your health and well-being.
-Leonard suffers from the critical combination of a heart condition as well a diabetes.
-He has already lost most of the vision in one eye due to poor medicare.
+Leonard suffers from the critical combination of a heart condition as well as diabetes.
+He has already lost most of the vision in one eye due to poor medical care.